(See the other post about the two items that didn’t really work out.)

 This trip was as much a planning and navigation expedition as an athletic endeavor.
 Every course across the country was planned in advance.
 And re-planned many times to avoid unrideable gravel roads.
 Fine packed pebbles are great for a bike trail; dirt roads that are graded smooth and used by cars are fine; not fine at all are tracks for agricultural implements (North Dakota), construction roads that seem like little more than linear quarries, and trails for ATVs (Wisconsin, Michigan).
 I also replanned to go to better places to stay for the night and to balance distances across days.

-I used the Garmin Edge 1030 bicycling GPS.
+I used the Garmin Edge 1000 bicycling GPS (Garmin has since upgraded this to the 1030).
 This is a very fine piece of hardware.
 My friend Reed convinced me that this was a superior option to using my phone: longer battery life when actively using the GPS (8+ hours vs. 2 hours), more visible in sunlight, far simpler to operate while on the move.
 It did a great job for all 68 riding days.
 Rain didn’t faze it.
 I ran out of battery only twice—once because I was out over a long time and didn’t turn it off during stops and once because I tried to get 2 days on a single charge.

 Basically, the Garmin Edge was reliable and essential.
 Route following for valid, good routes was always effective.
 But, achieving valid, good routes was not always ideal.